It’s true. Some things are only understood once I was a parent.

 Like every human on earth, I assess threats uniquely.
 My perceptions rely heavily on my life experiences.
 My memory bank is a powerful guide.
 As a parent I will have unique triggers that others may not.
 My understanding of these triggers is a vital part of my self-awareness and my quest to parent deliberately.

-An overactive amygdala is the most common of all shared parenting experience, and often leads most of us to our funniest of parenting fails.
+An overprotective amygdala is the most common of all shared parenting experiences, and leads most of us to our funniest of parenting fails.